Guide your poems into print with Primers!

 - In the subject line of your email, please also include the title of your submission.

-- It is entrants' responsibility to ensure payment has been processed successfully.
+- It is entrants' responsibility to ensure payment has been processed.
 All payments will receive an email confirmation.

 - Any unpaid entries will be disqualified.